 Practical Tips from Home Buyers

 Dirt and dust.
 You keep a clean house.
 You try your best to pick up everything, but let’s be honest here – we all have a certain amount of dirt and dust in our home.
 It’s nearly impossible to keep up with!
 When a buyer walks in and sees dirt and dust in your home, they don’t see it the same way you do.
 They see it and multiply it.
-If you didn’t bother to clean that crack in between the stove and the counter – what else might be laying down there (crumbs dropped down this space provide a perfect meal for rodents and a host of creepy crawlies)?
+Pressure cleaning based on this weblink, can be helpful in this case as it ensures no speck of dust.
+Read more about it in this content If you didn’t bother to clean that crack in between the stove and the counter – what else might be laying down there (crumbs dropped down this space provide a perfect meal for rodents and a host of creepy crawlies)?
 Hard water stains in your toilets means you didn’t clean them often enough – so what dangers lurk in the drains?
 Dirty kitchen appliances – have they been serviced…do they function properly?
 The buyer has choices in the housing market and by giving them any room to let their thoughts wander to negative questions hurts you…even if the buyer’s thoughts are completely off base.
-Perception rules the day when you sell your home.
+Perception rules the day when you sell your home that is why it is essential to have it squeaky clean and this can be achieved at Coast Pro Wash.

 Heating and cooling.
-Almost every repair amendment I have seen in the past year has included a mention of cleaning the A/C unit and changing all filters.
+Almost every repair amendment I have seen in the past year has included a mention of cleaning the air conditioning unit and changing all filters.
 Inspectors are not licensed A/C repairman so if they see a speck of dust, they’re going to mention it in their report and just about every buyer’s agent will then ask for it to be cleaned and serviced by a licensed technician, as well as replacing the filters.
 Head this one off at the pass and have your filters changed and your unit serviced regularly.
 Other helpful tip?
 Clean the vents in every room.
-If there’s dust on them, buyers will think you haven’t been keeping up with maintenance and will probably go further and wonder how dirty the ductwork is.
+If there’s dust on them, buyers will think you haven’t been keeping up with air conditioning and heating maintenance and will probably go further and wonder how dirty the ductwork is.
+You may also consider if having an ac installation services company install a new AC unit is a more practical investment and will add value to your home.

 Trees.
 This one is simple and I see it time and time again on inspection reports.
 Cut the branches of your trees – particularly those that are too close to the roofing or structure.
 Branches can cause a lot of damage to your home on windy days.
 They are also used by wood destroying insects like carpenter ants to enter your home.
 Trim them before anyone notices how close they are to the house and you’ll avoid another common buyer complaint.